WebOfTrust/keripy/Contributing.md

 [PythonStyleGuide](./ref/PythonStyleGuide.md)

 ### Commit Message Guidelines
-There are no hard and fast guidelines (TODO: is this true?) but it is helpful to:
+There are no hard and fast guidelines but it is helpful to:
+- Descriptive, to the point messages are ideal
 - Link to the issue you're trying to solve with a message of how the commit does or doesn't solve that issue.
 - Be sure to note important issues for checkpoint commits like "does not build"
 - Most importantly, the commit message should explain the WHY of all the code changes.
 When reviewing, reviewers will be confused if code changes for things you didn't list in the commit aren't there.